-Manage namespaces and keyspaces
+Manage keyspaces

 Astra DB Serverless databases store data in collections and tables, which exist inside keyspaces.